mattetti/mattetti.github.io/source/_posts/2014-04-26-refactoring-go-code.markdown

 This code does the same thing but simpler.
-We are trying to read from the channel which will block (we don't care about the result so we use an underscore).
+We are trying to read from the channel which will block (we don't care about the result so we don't capture or could have used an underscore).
 Then we loop through each robot and stop them.
 We managed to remove a for loop on the channel (with an odd break) and made the code intent clearer.